braze-inc/braze-docs/_docs/_hidden/private_betas/nested_custom_attribute_support.md

 ---
 <br>
 {% alert note %}
-Nested custom attribute support is currently in beta.
-Please contact your Braze account manager if you are interested in participating in the beta.
+Support for nested custom attributes is currently in early access.
+Please contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

 # Nested Custom Attribute Support